How Jekyll works

 self.pages << quotes_page

-Just add the page to the site.pages array before returning.
-Check the current code for the generator at this gist to understand what I’m saying.
+Check the code for the generator at this gist to understand what I’m saying.

-I added a page to the Jekyll’s repository wiki based on this post.
+I added a page to Jekyll’s repository wiki based on this post.

 References